wezelball/Fibonacci/README.md

 The 12th term, F12, is the first term to contain three digits.
 What is the index of the first term in the Fibonacci sequence to contain 1000 digits?

+Solution

+The first thing to do would be to create a method to return the Fibonacci value of the number.
+That number could be converted to a string, and the length checked.
+If the length < 1000, increment a counter and repeat.

+This is a brute-force method, but that's okay!